marcmajcher/stemprov-11ty/src/about/research.md

 # Current Workshops

-*No public workshops currently running.
-More workshops coming December 2022.*
+*No public workshops currently running.*

 [Want to book me for a workshop?](http://stemprov.org/about/teaching/)